 High Alkaline Diet and Body pH | InVite Health

 Pure water has a pH of 7, which is neutral.
-Human blood is slightly alkaline with a constant pH of 7.4.
-If blood pH goes up then the person will suffer from metabolic alkalosis.
-If the blood pH goes down then metabolic acidosis will result, a medical condition whereby the body either makes too much acid or does not clear acid from the kidneys.
+The human blood is slightly alkaline with a constant pH of 7.4.
+If blood pH goes up then the person will suffer from metabolic alkalosis, when the body has too many bases or loses too much acid.
+If the blood pH goes down, then metabolic acidosis will result, a medical condition whereby the body either makes too much acid or does not clear acid from the kidneys.
 If the blood pH falls below 7.35 then acidemia, a potentially fatal condition, results.
-Metabolic acidosis can also be the result of consuming a diet low in alkaline foods that would leave the blood pH lower than 7.4 but higher than 7.35.

 Blood pH and Antacid Medication

 Although the blood needs to be alkaline, the stomach needs to be acid.
 An acid stomach with a pH of 1-3 is in a normal and healthy state.
 Stomach acid is required in order to breakdown proteins, produce B12 and prevent bacterial illness, such as food poisoning, H. Pylori and intestinal parasites.
 Acid reflux or GERD is a result of acid being irregularly produced away from food due to stress, cigarettes, or acidic foods, such as alcohol, soda, and coffee.
 Acid, then, splashes up into the esophagus from a weak or faulty esophageal sphincter; a muscle that acts like a valve but is not actually a valve.